seu-as-code/seu-as-code.plugins/README.md

   * SEU: German for software development environment (Software EntwicklungsUmgebung)
   * as Code: to be able to configure, build and program the SEU as source code

 The SEU-as-Code plugins are plain Gradle plugins to enable developer provisioning using Gradle.
-These plugins provide configuration conventions and common SEU tasks for your daily work as a developer.
+The plugins provide convenient configuration conventions and common SEU tasks for your daily work as a developer.

 ## Building